yec22/Fine-Grained-Indoor-Recon/README.md

 # Indoor Scene Reconstruction with Fine-Grained Details
 We propose a new method for high quality reconstruction of indoor scenes using Hybrid Representation and Normal Prior Enhancement.
+The paper has been accepted by **TVCG**.

 <img src="assets/teaser.png">